Father Jejemon

-Father Jejemon is a 2010 Philippine comedy drama film directed by Frank Gray Jr. and starring Dolphy, in his final film role before his death in July 2012, as the titular priest.
+Father Jejemon is a 2010 Philippine comedy drama film directed by Frank Gray Jr from a screenplay written by Bibeth Orteza and Rhandy Reyes.
+The film stars Dolphy, in his final film role before his death in July 2012, as the titular priest.

+Produced by RVQ Productions, the film was theatrically released on December 25, 2010, as one of the entries of the 36th Metro Manila Film Festival.